Fiserv/pay-by-bank/docs/achtransactionuc.md

 # ACH Transaction Architecture
-Depending on merchant setup, ACH Transactions can be sent to ConnectPay using Universal Commerce (uCom), Buypass or through ConnectPayPayment through FirstAPI.
+Depending on merchant setup, ACH Transactions can be sent to ConnectPay using Universal Commerce (uCom), Buypass or through PaybyBank Payment through FirstAPI.

->Note: Below is information on ConnectPayPayment through FirstAPI.
+>Note: Below is information on PaybyBank Payment through FirstAPI.
 For uCOM and Buypass, you will need to refer to the respective Implementation guide links below for setup*

 [uCOM](?path=docs/documentation/Standard_Implementation_Guide.md)
 [Buypass](https://developer.fiserv.com/product/)

 ## Explanation of Feature
 All payments are server-to-server communication between the merchant server and FirstAPI.
-Transactions can be initiated using `fdAccountId` or, connectPayPaymentNumber
+Transactions can be initiated using `fdAccountId` or, PaybyBank PaymentNumber

 ## Implementation Steps: ACH Transaction Process
 ### Create Session Token